 A well-organized customer service process allows agents to quickly access customer service requests, collaborate with their teammates to provide solutions, and assign customer service requests to other agents.

-Consider investing in robust customer support software to help you better organize your customer service processes.
+Consider investing in robust customer service software to help you better organize your customer service processes.
 A customer service tool like Hiver helps your agents get all the necessary automation features:

 - Easily assign requests to other agents